 With the additions of guitarist Owen Thayer and keyboardist Steven Haber, the Hasslers began winning awards and attracting the attention of national touring acts right out of the gate, playing with groups like Blitzen Trapper, the Heartless Bastards, Roger Clyne and the Peacemakers, and earning a spot on the main stage of the Red Ants Pants festival in 2014, where they played alongside the likes of Merle Haggard, Jason Isbell, and Josh Ritter.

 In 2015, the band moved to Seattle to dive into the big city music scene and create a touring hub, but by no means have they lost their roots.

-Whether you catch them main stage at a festival in PDX or at a local MT watering whole, grab a cold one and listen close; these kids embody the kind of small town pride you can raise a glass to.
+Whether you catch them main stage at a festival in the PNW or at a local MT watering whole, grab a cold one and listen close; these kids embody the kind of small town pride you can raise a glass to.